techfromsage/aspire-moodle-integration/2.x-activity-module/mod/aspirelists/README.md

 Configuration
 -------------

+## create access keys in Talis Aspire Reading Lists

-First off, you will need the **access-keys** permission enabled in *Talis Aspire Reading Lists*.
+First off, you will need to contact Talis Support to ask them to enable the **access-keys** permission in *Talis Aspire Reading Lists*.

 Once that is set, from the Talis Aspire Reading List navigation menu, select *Admin* -> *Integrations*.
 On the "Integrations" page, click on *Add new access key*.

-A form will appear, choose a distinct, descriptive name and click *Add*.
+* A form will appear, choose a distinct, descriptive name and click *Add*.

-Make note of the **API key** and **Shared secret** that are generated.
+* Make note of the **API key** and **Shared secret** that are generated.

+## Configure moodle to use the Talis Aspire Reading Lists LTI tool

 In Moodle, go to the *Site administration* menu and choose *Plugins* -> *Activity modules* -> *LTI*